omotuno/HR-Analytics/README.md

 -  Data Visualization

-    Tableau
-Tableau was chosen for its robust data visualization capabilities.
+  * Tableau was chosen for its robust data visualization capabilities.
 Cleaned and processed data from Python was connected to Tableau for creating insightful and interactive visualizations.
 Dashboards were designed to present key findings and trends.
 <br>

-Python (Matplotlib, Seaborn)
+  * Python (Matplotlib, Seaborn)
 In addition to Tableau, Python's data visualization libraries, including Matplotlib and Seaborn, were employed for exploratory data analysis.
 Python scripts generated various charts and graphs to unveil patterns within the data.
 <br>